DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 For each additional Dealer attacking the same target within 1 space, attacks are made with an additional +1 modifier.
-7. **Knocked Out** Knocked out Dealers are unable to act until treated by a Craft check (`MISSING` + number of turns since effect onset).
-If attacked further, the player begins an Epic Event alone.
-Each additional hit is a Check with a GM TC that they may respond to with one or more cards to pass an unknown DC as the Great Void calls out to them.
+7. **Knocked Out** Knocked out Dealers are unable to act until treated by a Craft check or a Healing Power (`MISSING` + number of turns since effect onset).
+Knocked Out Dealers remain unconscious for a length of time determined by the GM.
+If a Knocked Out Dealer is attacked further, the player begins an Epic Event alone.
+Each additional hit requires a Check with a GM determined TC that the player may respond to with one or more cards to pass an unknown DC as the Great Void calls out to them.

 ### Health and Armor